rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 }
 ```

-You have to implement into your project, that the resources are copied to the output directory of the website generating process.
-Lets say you want to provide a `styles.css` file:
+You have to implement into your project that the resources are copied to the output directory of the website generating process.
+Let's say you want to provide a `styles.css` file:
 Add the file to your project into `yourthemename-theme`.
 Open your `.csproj` file and add the file as `<None Remove="..." />`: